Jasper-Cyber/Chen-quant-center/src/content/articles/WebPost5_FTSpart1_ARMA.md

 At first glance, daily price movements appear chaotic.
 News arrives unexpectedly, investor sentiment changes rapidly, and external shocks constantly reshape expectations.
-On the other hand, we often hear expressions such as \"the trend is your friend,\" \"history repeats itself,\" or \"the rich get richer.\" Although these sayings come from different contexts, they all imply that the past influences the future.
+On the other hand, we often hear expressions such as "the trend is your friend," "history repeats itself," or "the rich get richer."
+Although these sayings come from different contexts, they all imply that the past influences the future.
 Reality, however, is more nuanced.
 Historical conditions matter, but unexpected events continually reshape the trajectory of economic and